-Top 10 sales email subject lines that increase open rate
+Top 10 sales email subject lines to increase the open rate

 Email open rate = emails opened/emails sent – bounced emails

 Looking at the above image we can easily determine the email open rate.
 Subtract the bounced emails from sent emails, divide the opened emails by that number.

 In this article, we are compiling 10 best sales email subject lines.

-1. A great subject line: “Name the mutual connection.”
+1. A great email subject line: “Name the mutual connection.”